nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 }
 ```

-Note that the `<...>` notation is used as a placeholder for the actual data as usual.
+Note that the `<...>` notation is used as a placeholder for the actual data as usual and that an empty string must be specified as the value for the `owner` property of the [RelationshipAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#relationshipattributequery) if the Sender wants the requested RelationshipAttribute to be owned by the Recipient.
 Further details on the purposes for which you can use a RelationshipAttributeQuery can be found in the table of the [Combinations and usage scenarios of the ReadAttributeRequestItem]({% link _docs_integrate/read-attribute-from-peer.md %}#combinations-and-usage-scenarios-of-readattributerequestitem).
 For information on using the ThirdPartyRelationshipAttributeQuery, you should also refer to this table.

 ### Read multiple Attributes